 Still, it was an interesting exercise in connecting dots.
 Even if the dots turned out to be illusionary.

 And, for the record, although I have indeed dispensed with the Sorting Hat as Horcrux theory, most of the rest of this reasoning is still in play.
-You’ll find it repeated over in the essay on the Hogwarts Houses over in the Wide, Wide (Wizarding) World Collection.
+You’ll find it repeated over in the essay on A Hogwarts Education over in the Oh Wide, Wide (Wizarding) World Collection.

 • • • •